Skip directly to site content

 Total infants born

-The total number of ART-conceived infants born, including single infants and infants born in a multiple birth delivery (e.g., twins, triplets).
+The total number of infants born who were conceived using ART, including singleton infants and infants born in a multiple-birth delivery (such as twins or triplets).

 Description